SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 ## Adding Filters Directly Above Properties

-Now, when you read about filters inside of the API Platform documentation, they pretty much always show it *above* the class, like we have.
+Now, when you read about filters inside of the API Platform docs, they pretty much always show it *above* the class, like we have.
 But you can *also* put the filter above the *property* it relates to.